zivong/jekyll-theme-hamilton/README.md

 - Configurable page navigation
 - Customizable styles and skins
 - Archive pages implemented in pure Liquid
-- An elegant way to import images on posts

 ## Table of Contents <!-- omit in toc -->